mulle-cc/mulle-clang-homebrew/README.md

 # mulle-clang-homebrew
 ◀️ Shim for compiling homebrew packages with the mulle-objc compiler

- ◀️ Shim for compiling homebrew packages with the mulle-objc compiler

 To use [mulle-clang](https://github.com/Codeon-GmbH/mulle-clang) inside a [brew.sh](https://brew.sh) formula use:

 ```